shriram-jagan/pyminiweather/README.md

 Array programming patterns for simple element-wise operations that are trivial in C are different in array programming languages like Python.
 There are two such patterns in PyMiniWeather - a moving window operation using a fixed stencil to interpolate data and numerical integration using [Gaussian quadrature](https://faculty.washington.edu/finlayso/ebook/quadrature/methods/Gauss.htm), both of which can be implemented using nested for loops in element-wise implementations.
 In array programming languages, these two computational patterns transform to a convolution operation and a multi-axis unary reduction operation respectively.
 These two patterns make the array programming implementation far simpler since they obviate the need for manually loop through elements of .
 The key is to know that these patterns exist for widely used computational patterns. -->

 We first choose the region of interest that the interpolated quantity depends on by using indexing operations, as done in `state[variable, 2 : nz + 2, :]`.
 Since the maximum dimension of the array that convolution operation supports is 2D, we loop through all the conservative variables (represented by `variable`) and convolve them with the interpolating stencil/kernel to compute the interpolated quantity, which is the flux of the conserved variable.
-The `mode` option controls the size of the output.
-Make sure you understand that the flux is stored on the cell edges and that the dimension of the array would be `(nz + 1, nx + 1)`, while the conservative variables are stored on the cell centers that include the points in the interior and exterior and would be of dimension `(nz + 4, nx + 4)` per conservative variable.
-Knowing the dimensions of these arrays is imporant since the output of the array will depend on the `mode` of the convolution.
+The `mode` option in convolution controls the size of the output.
+Make sure you understand that the flux is stored on the cell edges and that the dimension of the array would be `(nz + 1, nx + 1)`, while the conservative variables are stored on the cell centers that include the points in the interior and exterior and is of dimension `(nz + 4, nx + 4)` per conservative variable.
+The four points result from accounting for the two ghost points on either side of the domain.
+Knowing the dimensions of these arrays is imporant since the output of the array will depend on the `mode` of the convolution and the dimension of the inpur array.
 Refer to this [tutorial](https://towardsdatascience.com/the-most-intuitive-and-easiest-guide-for-convolutional-neural-network-3607be47480) to learn more about different convolution modes.

 To compute the flux in `z`, we choose the corresponding data in `state[variable, :, 2 : nx + 2]` and follow the exact same procedure as described above except that the shape of the kernel will change.
 Since we are interpolating in `z`, we have a non-unit stride in the computation, and the kernel should reflect that.
 This is done by changing the shape of the kernel such that the coefficients align with the `z` dimension of the array.